Psychology graduate student funding

 - Note that certain program areas or individual faculty members may provide guaranteed funding for students that exceeds this minimum.

-Examples of the Faculty of Arts funding model are provided in the Psychology Graduate Student Funding document.
+Examples of the Faculty of Arts funding model are provided in the Psychology Graduate Student Funding document (see link above).

 We strongly encourage Psychology graduate students to present their work at scientific conferences.
 Graduate Studies and Postdoctoral Affairs, the Associate Dean's (Graduate Studies) office and the Department of Psychology help defray the costs of attendance at conferences by graduate students presenting their research.
 There is a form to submit and important application deadlines.
-For more information, please see the Research Travel Assistantships for Graduate Studies website.
+For more information, please see the Graduate Studies Conference Assistantship website.

 Additional Internal University Funding